36th Infantry Division (United States)

 The 36th Infantry Division ("Arrowhead") also known as the "Panther Division", the "Lone Star Division", "The Texas Army", and the "T-patchers", is an infantry division of the U.S. Army and part of the Texas Army National Guard.
 The 36th Infantry Division was first organized during World War I (1914–1918) from units of the Texas and Oklahoma National Guards.
 After the war, the division was reformed as an all-Texas unit, and was called to service for World War II (1937–1945) on 25 November 1940, was deployed to the European Theater of Operations in April 1943, and returned to the Texas National Guard in December 1945.

 In late 1941, a unit of the 36th Infantry, the 2nd Battalion, 131st Field Artillery, was detached and deployed to the Pacific Theatre of Operations (PTO) against the Japanese forces.
 In the course of the fighting, the Japanese Imperial Army captured some soldiers from the 2/131 FA and enslaved them to perform forced labor.
 Their fate as a unit was unknown for most of World War II, which resulted in the 2/131 FA Bn. being nicknamed the "Lost Battalion" of the PTO.

-In 2004, the 36th Infantry Division was reconstituted in a reorganization of the 49th Armored Division.
+After World War II, the division was reactivated in 1946, and continued in service until 1968 when it was reorganized as a brigade.
+In 2004, the 36th Infantry Division was reconstituted as part of the inactivation of the 49th Armored Division.